hailid88/nagios_addhost/README.md

 * Open the website of addhost (e.g. open Firefox - point to http://nagiosIPaddress/nagios_addhost/index.php)

-When not working as expected, send the source code of the website (Ctrl-U in Firefox) to hailid88@gmail.com for support :)
+When not working as expected, send the source code of the website (Ctrl-U in Firefox) to hailid88@gmail.com for support.